 Future-proofing car parks in residential and commercial developments

-A new residential complex with 475 units and 1,000 parking spaces is being developed in the Arts Precinct of Los Angeles.
+The AVA LA Arts District in Los Angeles is a residential complex designed with 475 units and 1,000 parking spaces.
 According to The Real Deal, the car park will not have sloped floors as a measure to facilitate converting to other uses, such as offices and shops, if the demand for parking decreases in the future.

 The new headquarters of the data analytics firm 84.51 was designed with three floors of above ground parking.
 As reported by the Wall Street Journal, these floors have higher heights than usual car parks and the façade is similar to the rest of the building.
 These features will facilitate the repurposing of the parking floors to accommodate future needs.